ONSdigital/eq-survey-runner/README.md

 docker-compose up -d
 ```

-When the containers are running you are able to access the application as normal, and code changes will be reflected in the running application
+When the containers are running you are able to access the application as normal, and code changes will be reflected in the running application.
+However, any new dependencies that are added would require a re-build.

 ## Internationalisation